Alice Lacey| 1990| 63 of 75

 About the Artwork

-Alice Lacey (1990) is an etching and aquatint with hand-colouring by David Blackwood (1941–2022), created as a portrait not of a face but of a world.
-The print divides into two panels joined as a diptych: on the left, pink roses in full bloom rest in a round glass vase against a darkened interior; on the right, a Wesleyville saltbox house stands beneath dramatic storm clouds, with a picket fence marking the boundary between cultivated ground and wild sky.
-The hand-colouring creates a warm-cool contrast—pink and green against blue-grey—linking the domestic sphere with the forces beyond it.
+The image is divided vertically into two pictorial panels on one continuous sheet of paper.
+On the left, pink roses in full bloom are arranged in a round glass vase set against a dark interior.
+On the right, a Wesleyville saltbox house stands beneath sweeping cloud formations, with a picket fence marking the boundary between cultivated ground and an unsettled sky.
+Selective hand-colouring establishes a warm–cool contrast—pink and green against blue-grey—linking the domestic interior with the exterior landscape.

-Miss Alice Lacey was a former teacher of David Blackwood's in Wesleyville, a keeper of community memory who witnessed the harbour in its prime.
-In William Gough's 2001 monograph, she recalled: "There was a time here, if you sat down and looked out at the motorboats going, and up here along what we call 'the reach,' there were as many as sixty-four schooners.
-And in the spring when they were getting ready and all had their sails up, you could go right up the reach, jumping from one deck to another.
-People were proud of it."1 This print stands as a portrait of her spirit—cultivated beauty preserved inside while witnessing the world transform outside.
+“There was a time here, if you sat down and looked out at the motorboats going, and up here along what we call ‘the reach,’ there were as many as sixty-four schooners.
+And in the spring, when they were getting ready and all had their sails up, you could go right up the reach, jumping from one deck to another.
+People were proud of it.”
+1

 Dimensions and Details